RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/01-review-the-intial-project.md

     &lt;/dependency&gt;
 </pre>

-We will also make use of Java Persistance API (JPA) so we need to add the following to `pom.xml`
+We will also make use of Java Persistance API (JPA) so we need to add the following to `pom.xml` at the `<!-- TODO: Add data jpa dependency here -->` marker:

 <pre class="file" data-filename="pom.xml" data-target="insert" data-marker="<!-- TODO: Add data jpa dependency here -->">
     &lt;dependency&gt;